RafaLopesMelo/rafael-melo/public/assets/articles/contents/tower-of-hanoi.md

 -   The `Size` method returns the current size of the rod in number of elements
 -   The `NewStack` function creates a rod

-Now that we have each rod representation, it's time to implement the structure that we'll represent the entire structure of towers:
+Now that we have each rod representation, it's time to implement the structure that will represent the entire structure of towers:

 ```go
 // towers.go